Data Dackup: Do It Right, Do It Now!

 General Risk of Loss Sofware or human error could ruin backup Sofware or human error could ruin backup Sofware or human error could ruin backup

-Catastrophic Risk of Loss Burglary, fire, or flood could also ruin files on computer and on backup No problem Under certain conditions, restoring may have to be one file at a time
+Catastrophic Risk of Loss A burglary, fire, or flood could also cause irreparable damage to files on both the computer and the backup, leading to a complete loss of data.
+No problem Restoring may have to be done one file at a time, under certain conditions.

 Automatic Backups Set it and forget it Set it and forget it Set it and forget it

-Restore old version of file Plugin backup drive and open backup program Either right-click file and select the appropriate option or go to service's website Either right-click file and select the appropriate option or go to service's website
+Restore old version of file Plugin backup drive and open backup program Either right-To access the service, click on the file and select the appropriate option, or alternatively, visit the service's website directly.
+Either right-To access the file, click on the file icon and select the appropriate option from the drop-down menu or visit the service's official website for more information.

 Purging old files Set it up in your backup program Does it automatically Does it automatically